eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

             auto node = eprosima::amlip::EdgeNode("My_Edge_Node");

-            // Create new data to be executed remotely auto data = eprosima::amlip::JobDataType("Some data as byte array serialized from a string or bytes");
+            // Create new data to be executed remotely auto data = eprosima::amlip::InferenceDataType("Some data as byte array serialized from a string or bytes");

             // Send data to a remote Inference Node and waits for the inference
             // This could be called with an id as well, and it will return the server id that send the inference